qlik-oss/core-website/docs/services/qix-engine/script_syntax/Script_regular_statements.md

 ## Loosen Table

-One or more Qlik Sense internal data tables can be explicitly declared loosely coupled during script execution by using a Loosen Table statement.
+One or more internal data tables can be explicitly declared loosely coupled during script execution by using a Loosen Table statement.
 When a table is loosely coupled, all associations between field values in the table are removed.
 A similar